egovernments/municipal-services/bpa-calculator/README.md

 ## Service Details

-bpa-calculator service present in municipal services provides multiple functionalities like calculating Application Fee, Sanction Fee, Low Permit Fee, OC Deviation Charges, generating demands for a particular BPA, BPA OC applications , updating demands
+bpa-calculator service present in municipal services provides multiple functionalities like calculating Application Fee, Sanction Fee, Low Permit Fee, OC Deviation Charges, generating demands for a particular BPA, BPA occupancy certificate applications and demand updation.

 ### API Details
 - Calculate : bpa-calculator/v1/_calculate end point used to calculate the Fee and create Demand with the applicable businessService and TaxHeads